 The truck tanker shall have a copy of the invoice or bill of lading attached directly to the tanker portion of the truck.
 When the tanker unloads the contents at the project site, the unloading time and material final destination (storage "pig" number) shall be marked on this copy and left with the invoice or bill of lading copies.

-The source, car or truck number, ticket number, ash type, and quantity of each shipment of fly ash used on a project shall be recorded on Form #830211, or Form #830224, whichever is applicable.
+The source, car or truck number, ticket number, ash type, and quantity of each shipment of fly ash or natural pozzolan used on a project shall be recorded on Form #830211, or Form #830224, whichever is applicable.

 Each approved fly ash source shall be stored separately.
 Unless approved by the Construction and Materials Bureau, mixing of fly ashes from different sources, different generating plants/units, or different classes into one storage bin or silo will not be allowed.
 Blending or co-mingling of fly ashes may be allowed under the following circumstances.